Generic Name: fingolimod (fin GOE li mod)

 Gilenya (fingolimod) is an immunosuppressant.
 It works by keeping immune cells trapped in your lymph nodes so they can't reach the central nervous system (brain and spinal cord).

-You should not use Gilenya if you are allergic to fingolimod, or if you have certain serious heart conditions, especially severe heart failure, "AV block," sick sinus syndrome (unless you have a pacemaker), if you take certain heart rhythm medicines, or if you have recently had a heart attack, stroke (including "mini-stroke"), chest pain (unstable angina), or other serious heart problem.
+You should not use Gilenya if you have certain serious heart conditions, especially severe heart failure, "AV block," sick sinus syndrome (unless you have a pacemaker), if you take certain heart rhythm medicines, or if you have recently had a heart attack, stroke, chest pain, or other serious heart problem.

 Before taking this medicine